My Guide to Visiting Mzansi (South Africa)

 People in Cape Town don’t live in “huts”.
 In the province of Eastern Cape, many people live in rondavels traditionally made of wood, thatched grass, and mud, which could be called “huts,” but this is an unfair word for these beauties majestically peaked on high mountains overlooking stunning cliffs and majestic ocean line.

 South Africa is the “Rainbow Nation,” but this doesn't reveal South Africa’s difficult history.
 Though things are far from perfect, life in South Africa is filled with entrepreneurial energy and community spirit.

-Their first democratically elected president, Nelson Mandela, took office in 1994 after 46 years of systematic instituted racism, “apartheid” meaning apartness.
+Their first democratically elected president, Nelson Mandela, took office in 1994 after 46 years of the “apartheid” era, meaning apartness or systematically instituted racism.